jovalie/ai-recycling-buddy/EVALUATION_SYSTEM.md

 ## Abstract

-This document presents an evaluation framework for assessing the accuracy of AI-powered recycling guidance systems.
-The framework evaluates multilingual categorization performance across diverse recycling scenarios to ensure comprehensive assessment of system capabilities and limitations.
+This document presents an evaluation framework for assessing the accuracy of our AI-powered recycling guidance agent.
+The framework evaluates multilingual categorization performance across 180 realistic recycling scenarios to ensure comprehensive assessment of system capabilities and limitations.

 ## 1. Introduction